memsql/singlestore-kafka-connector/README.md

 }
 ```

 and you want to add `id` column as a `PRIMARY KEY` to your MemSQL table.
-Then you could add
+Then add
 `"tableKey.primary": "id"` to your configuration.
 It will create such query during creating a table:
 ```
     CREATE TABLE IF NOT EXISTS `table` (